ceperman/tetherd/README.md

 **Show Proximity**\* - shows the approximate distance to your buddy's phone.
 This uses the strength of its Bluetooth signal to gauge the distance.
 (This is easily affected by anything in between e.g. walls, people, and can only be an estimate.)
 The proximity "radar" can be particularly useful for locating your buddy's phone as it is independent of the Tetherd connection, and just requires the phone to be powered on, with Bluetooth enabled.

-*****Apart when disconnected*** - if you set or adjust 'Apart' when connected to your buddy, the alert duration is synchronized.
+** ***Apart when disconnected*** - if you set or adjust 'Apart' when connected to your buddy, the alert duration is synchronized.
 If you do this when disconnectedt, your buddy will not be aware of any changes you make and will continue with its original settings.
 When you reconnect, 'Apart' is cancelled on both phones.

-There a **message** facility on the lower part of the main screen.
+There is a **message** facility on the lower part of the main screen.
 Messages to and from your buddy will appear here.

 You use the **Configure screen** to select your partner device.
 This will initially show currently paired devices.
 If the device you want isn’t shown, tap "Scan" to discover other available devices that can then be paired with. (*Hint*: put the partner phone into pairing mode to make it visible to the scan.)